 The average multiple used to value investments valued on an earnings basis was 7.3x, a 37% increase from the 5.3x used at 31 March 2009.
 This is after a typical 25% marketability discount is applied to reflect the Growth Capital business line's minority shareholding.

 The largest Growth Capital investment is Quintiles (£148 million).

-A detailed breakdown of the assets under management for the Growth Capital business line is provided on pages 2, 13 and 14.
+A breakdown of the assets under management for the Growth Capital business line is provided in table 23.